mcserversoft/DiscordBot/README.md

 Add the MCSS related information (endpoint should be your IP) - Note that if you run MCSS and the bot on the same machine, you can use `localhost` as the endpoint.

+If SSL is enabled in the API settings, set `secure` to true

 You're ready to start using the bot!
 To do so, type `npm start` and it should work ! if not feel free to join our [Discord](https://discord.gg/DEn89PB)